Europe's banks bleed from Greek debt crisis

 RBS, 82 percent owned by the British government, paid out almost 1 billion pounds in bonuses to staff in 2011.
 Credit Agricole said it would cut trader bonuses by 20 percent.

-RBS boss Hester said the row in Britain over pay at the bank was damaging.
-Payouts at RBS have been a sore point for many Britons, who remain angered by the fact bankers have continued to pay themselves large rewards while elsewhere thousands lose their jobs as the global economy weakens.

-"The noise around RBS is damaging to the prospect of achieving the goals everyone needs of it," Hester told reporters.
-"So far in the last three years we have overcome that noise and we will try to keep doing that, but no-one should be under any illusions that you can't have your cake and eat it."

-(Writing by Jodie Ginsberg; Additional reporting by Sudip Kar-Gupta in London, Matthieu Protard and Christian Plumb in Paris, Arno Schuetze, Edward taylor and Andreas Kroner in Frankfurt; Editing by Will Waterman and Mark Potter)
+(Writing by Jodie Ginsberg; Additional reporting by Sudip Kar-Gupta in London, Matthieu Protard and Christian Plumb in Paris, Arno Schuetze, Edward Taylor and Andreas Kroner in Frankfurt; Editing by Will Waterman)